This project is now closed for feedback

 • Engagement events including pop-ups and online and in-person information sessions

 We have sought input from the broader community and engaged directly with First Nations people and community groups.
-Further targeted stakeholder workshops will be hosted with environmental groups and local businesses in early February 2026.
+Further targeted stakeholder workshops were held with environmental groups and local businesses in early February 2026.

 The journey of stormwater